 It is important that we all learn to ask for, and receive, help from others.
 It has been said that there are no people without problems, while there are both healthy and unhealthy people.
 Healthy people are those who admit their problems, work hard to overcome them, and have learned to ask directly for and accept help in overcoming their weaknesses.
 Asking for help requires humility and a willingness to learn from others.
 To receive support and learn requires a decrease in pride, and an increase in facing fear.
 Eric Hoffer (1963) described well the consequence of an unwillingness to be a true learner: “In times of change learners inherit the earth while the learned find themselves beautifully equipped to deal with a world that no longer exists.”
 Learn to seek support, and to learn at the feet of another.

-It is important that we all learn to give support to others, that is, to extend ourselves in the benefit and positive growth of another.
-It is important for each of us to recognize that we have talents to offer others, and that others count on us, want to be with us, and appreciate the presence that we are in their lives.
+It is also important that we all learn to give support to others, that is, to extend ourselves in the benefit and positive growth of another.
+It is important for each of us to recognize that we have talents to offer others, and that others count on us, want to be with us, and appreciate the presence and influence that we are in their lives.
 Finally, it is important that we recognize that we can and do give support.
 Recognize that you have something great to give – and then give it!
 Giving support helps the giver as much as it helps those who receive.
 In a study by Berrett (1987), it was found that adolescents not only have a significant need to feel supported, but that they had an equally important need to know that they were indeed supportive to others, and that they thereby “make a difference” in the life of another. in the following story: Feinberg (2003) reminds us of the unknown yet significant impact of giving of oneself.

 “In a suburb of Dallas known as Richardson, a small bright-eyed gentleman named Jim Hoyt manages his own bike store.
 The mom and pop shop, Richardson Bike Mart, is known throughout the community as a strong sponsor of bike racers, and Hoyt maintains a personal passion to help kids get started in the sport.
 Keeping an eye on the street front, Jim noticed a young woman who faithfully took her son to a nearby shop for fresh donuts each week.
 He began talking to the woman, discovered she was a single mom, and instinctively knew she was struggling to get by.
 Jim took an interest in the small family and decided to give the woman a discount on a bicycle: a Schwinn Mag Scrambler.
 The mom accepted the offer, and through the act of a stranger, seven-year-old Lance Armstrong was introduced to the world of biking.
 Describing the bike, Armstrong writes, ‘It was an ugly brown with yellow wheels, but I loved it.
 Why does any kid love a bike?
 It’s liberation and independence, your first set of wheels.’”